 Wrap and Related Program Accounts-Each Program Sponsor generally pays NBIA either in arrears or in advance, as provided in the contract between NBIA and the Program Sponsor.
 NBIA does not generally invoice Program Clients.
 Typically, each Program Sponsor calculates and pays NBIA its fees from the fees the Program Sponsor receives from the Program Clients.
 NBIA does not generally establish the value of securities held in Program Client accounts, which is a function provided by third parties such as the Program Sponsors or designated brokers.
-Dual Contract Clients are generally subject to the billing and valuation practices and procedures that NBIA follows with respect to Private Wealth Management Accounts, but should review their contracts with NBIA and with the Program Sponsors or designated brokers and available disclosures to confirm that the billing and valuation practices and procedures of the Program Sponsors or designated brokers for their accounts do not vary from NBIA's billing and valuation practices and procedures and procedures for Private Wealth Management Accounts.
+Dual Contract Clients are generally subject to the billing and valuation practices and procedures that NBIA follows with respect to Private Wealth Accounts, but should review their contracts with NBIA and with the Program Sponsors or designated brokers of the Program Sponsors or designated brokers for their accounts do not vary from NBIA's billing and valuation practices and procedures for Private Wealth Accounts.